Yael Girard: Executive Director

 Diana Brewer: Development and Communications Coordinator

 Brewer has nearly 30 years of experience in public relations and marketing in Mobile and Baldwin counties, primarily in the areas of healthcare, tourism, and the arts.
-She recently completed a four-year term as a member of the Fairhope City Council and at one time served as executive director of the Fairhope Educational Enrichment Foundation after serving two terms on that organization’s board of directors.
-She also served on the boards of the Alabama Free Clinic, the American Cancer Society Baldwin County Chapter and was a founding member of the Eastern Shore Chamber of Commerce Youth Leadership Program.
+She recently completed a four-year term as a member of the Fairhope City Council and served as executive director of the Fairhope Educational Enrichment Foundation after serving two terms on that organization’s board of directors.
+She served on the boards of the Alabama Free Clinic, the American Cancer Society Baldwin County Chapter and was a founding member of the Eastern Shore Chamber of Commerce Youth Leadership Program.

 Marcia Miller: Office Manager